shift7-ch/katta-docs/docs/user-guide/desktop-setup.md

 :::info[Authorized Devices]
 You can review the apps and devices authorized with your Account Key on your profile page in Katta Web.
-See [Flow to retrieve user keys](../arch/ARCHITECTURE.md#flow-to-retrieve-user-keys) for what happens behind the scenes.
+See [User Keys](../architecture/user-keys.md) for what happens behind the scenes.
 :::

 ## Create a new vault